Groups admitting Wirtinger presentations and Gromov hyperbolic groups: Proof

 We now assume, in addition, that $G$ is torsion-free.
-Let $A$ be the kernel of a homomorphism $\phi\colon\Z\times\Z\to G$ as before.
+Let $A$ be the image of a homomorphism $\phi\colon\Z\times\Z\to G$ as before.
 Then, by the condition (1), the subgroup $A$ must be either trivial or infinite cyclic.
 For such a group $A$, the second integral homology $H_2(A)$ vanishes.
-This implies that the induced homomorphism $\phi_{*}\colon H_{2}(\Z\times\Z)\to H_{2}(G)$ is the zero map.
-The second half of the theorem can be proved in a similar manner. \end{proof}
+This implies that the induced homomorphism $\phi_{*}\colon H_{2}(\Z\times\Z)\to H_{2}(G)$ is the zero map, since $\phi_*$ factors through $H_2(A)$ as

+In view of the identity \eqref{eq:wedge}, the integral homology class $g\wedge h\in H_2(G)$ vanishes for any commuting elements $g,h\in G$.
+The second half of the theorem now follows from Theorem \ref{thm:Kuzmin}. \end{proof}

 \begin{ack} The author was partially supported by JSPS KAKENHI Grant Number 24K06727. \end{ack}

 \begin{bibdiv} \begin{biblist}